Skip to Main Content

 Limitations of Generative AI Tools

-• Hallucinations: When using AI tools such as ChatGPT or Gemini for research, they may make up credible-sounding citations to sources that do not exist, or give inaccurate information, which is called “hallucinating.”
+• Hallucinations: When using AI tools such as Microsoft CoPilot or ChatGPT for research, they may make up credible-sounding citations to sources that do not exist, or give inaccurate information, which is called “hallucinating.”

 • Paywalled content: Literature search tools such as Research Rabbit or Elicit do not have access to the full range or full text of articles that are behind a paywall (access you may have with your EID).
 They may help with literature searching and with systematic reviews, but cannot fully substitute for a human being with access to this paywalled content.